 Simple English definitions for legal terms

-Read a random definition: fee simple
+Read a random definition: in blank

 A duty to repair means that someone is responsible for keeping a property in good condition.
 This duty applies to people who live on the property or make money from it.
 Landlords also have a duty to make sure their properties are safe and livable.
 Laws about this duty can vary depending on where you live.